 .

-The Shah Mosque in Isfahan
+The Shah Mosque is Isfahan

 The Shah Mosque in Isfahan is one of the most famous architectural buildings of the country, it is even so famous that you can find the building portrayed on the 20K Rial bill.
 The construction of this mosque started in the early 17th century and is beautifully decorated with seven colored wall tiles, creating stunning mosaic patterns and calligraphy.
 You could wander around the mosque for days, simply staring at the different patterns to be found on the wall, and don’t forget to look up, as some of the most beautiful architecture is actually located on the ceiling.